danielharrell/open-eyes-lect-2017-18/Open.md

 And while this account runs contrary to appearances, perhaps it can then explain the appearances.
 For example, why does the world appear outside us?
-Or to put the question another way, what do we mean by *the world* when we say "the world appears outside us?"
-What we don't mean, it seems, is that the world is an object for us, the way that a friend, for example, is one when she appears.
+Or more exactly, what do we mean by *the world* when we say it appears outside us?
+For we might have said as much of a friend, for example, who we see walking towards us.
+But the friend would appear in front of us; and vanish, so to speak, if she proved a stranger who only resembled our friend.
+The world, by contrast, seems to surround us, and survives any mistake about what it is.

-- We don't mean the world here the way we would mean a friend.
-The world surrounds us, and seems to be encompassed in appearance rather than revealed through it, as if it were a horizon rather than an object.
-We can ask if the world is really the way it seems, which means it keeps appearing even when called into question.
-The friend would vanish if we mistakenly identified him.
-Even when it may lie in truth beyond appearances.
-This shows our relation to it is given rather than gained.
-Or even that we are responsible for the idea of world.

-(Perhaps go back to earlier distinction for outside here.)
-Or more exactly, why do we call what appears *the world*?
-Or still more exactly, why do we use a term of totality for what appears, as if the appearance could be all-encompassing?
-After all, appearances can be partial, or even false---especially of the world, which we might have thought too large, or too deep, or just too much, for any mere appearance to encompass.
-Yet even if we then distinguished the world from any appearance, this very distinction would seem to encompass the world in an
-appearance: the appearance of transcending appearance.
-Or to put the point less paradoxically, in one direction the world may escape any appearance; but in another direction the appearance of the world is inescapable. the totality of the world may locate it outside any appearance, while the world's totality in one sense makes any appearance questionable, in another sense it seems to make some appearance necessary. is not just a reason to doubt the truth of any appearance; it is also a reason to is even if there is something in the world's totality that makes its appearance in any instance questionable, there is also something in this totality even if how the world seems is not how it is, there seems to be no way of thinking this thought, much less reflecting on it, unless the world we can wonder about how the world really is, as if how it seems wereis present for us, has a presence for useven if the world were to

-The force of these questions already suggest it would be futile to look outside us for an answer.
-For outside us is merely the world as it appears, while the world as it is may well lie outside this outside, beyond all appearance, leaving its appearance inexplicable.
+Indeed, the world may be most apparent to us when we wonder what it is.
+Where the friend appears outside us, then, as an object, the world appears outside us as something more like a horizon.
+Or we might say that the friend is revealed through her appearance, while the world is encompassed by its appearance.

+But what explains this difference?
+What makes the world's appearance outside us different from the friend's?
+A first answer might be that we are *in* the world, and therefore always surrounded by it.
+But this leaves the word "world" for what surrounds us unexplained.
+For we use the word, we might say, to surround in speech what surrounds us in fact.
+So how are we able to do this?
+Or when we say the world appears outside us, we are able to put what surrounds us in front of us, as if it were an object.
+So how are we able to do this?
+And we can do this, evidently, even if, or especially if, we wonder whether the world as it is, is anything like the world as it seems.
+But if the world is nothing like it seems, then how does it seem to be anything at all?
+How does a world beyond appearance become one, even to call it "a world beyond appearance"?
+And where do we find the source of its appearance outside us, even granting a reality outside us?

+If the first answer is that we are in the world and surrounded by it, the second answer is that the world is in us, and surrounded by us.

+We look inside us.
+(Now move on to earlier stuff.)

 But what would it mean to look inside us for an answer, that makes this appearance explicable?
 On this account, it would mean recognizing a relation we have to the world that is given rather than gained.
 Or to put this now another way: it would mean that the world's appearance to us, no matter how far the world could be contained in appearance, no matter how far from this its reality, if this containment came from within the appearance, like a circumference produced by a compass.
 Or put still another way: we can call what appears outside us *the world*, if the world in this sense is encompassed by the appearance rather than revealed through it, and thus forms a horizon rather than an object.
-Or to try a final formulation, in more conventional philosophical language: the world can appear outside us, if the outside is not just a mode of extension, or medium of motion, but a form of sensibility.
+Or to try a final formulation, in more conventional philosophical
+language: the world can appear outside us, if the outside is not just a mode of extension, or medium of motion, but a form of sensibility.

 But all these formulations come to the same conclusion: that the world can appear outside us only from inside us,